Is is adjacent to Santa Rosa Sound to the south and Cinco Bayou and Choctawhatchee Bay to the north and east.

 Eglin Air Force Base has more than 8,500 civilian employees and 4,500 military personnel.

-Fort Walton Beach has many recreational facilities for its residents.
+Fort Walton Beach has many recreational facilities for its residents and visitors that ensure good times will be had by the entire family.

-These include a senior center, golf club, tennis and pickleball courts and various adult and children athletic events.
+These include a senior center, golf courses and club, tennis and pickleball courts and various adult and children athletic events.

-All told, the city has more than 30 parks ranging in size from mini parks to a large waterfront community park.
+All told, the city has more than 30 parks ranging in size from mini parks to a large waterfront community park making the city a great place for a family vacation.

 Fort Walton Beach Landing Park is a waterfront park in the heart of downtown that has 700 feet of frontage on Santa Rosa Sound.